jammmo/serene/mkdocs/docs/99_Everything_Else.md

 ## Error Handling

 Error handling isn't the most exciting aspect of a language, but for a language to promote safety and reliability, it needs a good error handling system.
+I frankly don't know that much about error handling and I'm not planning on doing anything particularly innovative here: the error handling system will likely be modeled after Rust or another modern language.

 ## Anonymous Functions